llpeterson/e2e/rpc.md

 makes available to everyone—as open source—a decade's worth of experience within Google using RPC to build scalable cloud services.

-Before getting into any of the details, there some major differences between gRPC and the other two examples we've just covered.
+Before getting into the details, there some major differences between gRPC and the other two examples we've just covered.
 The biggest is that gRPC is designed for cloud services rather than the simpler client/server paradigm that preceeded it.
 The difference